grafana/loki/docs/sources/installation/helm.md

 ## Run Loki behind HTTPS ingress

-If Loki and Promtail are deployed on different clusters you can add an Ingress in front of Loki.
-By adding a certificate you create an HTTPS endpoint.
-For extra security you can also enable Basic Authentication on the Ingress.
+If Loki and Promtail are deployed on different clusters, you can add an Ingress in front of Loki.
+By adding a certificate, you create an HTTPS endpoint.
+For extra security you can also enable Basic Authentication on Ingress.

-In Promtail, set the following values to communicate using HTTPS and basic authentication:
+In the Promtail configuration, set the following values to communicate using HTTPS and basic authentication:

 ```yaml
 loki: